MISP/MISP/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Bug report
+name: Feature request
-about: Create a report to help us improve
+about: Suggest an idea for this project
 labels: feature request, needs triage

 ---

-# This template is meant for feature requests.
-Please be as explicit as possible so the reader of your request can understand what kind of feature you want to see.
+**Is your feature request related to a problem?
+Please describe.**
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

+**Describe the solution you'd like**
+A clear and concise description of what you want to happen.

+**Describe alternatives you've considered**
+A clear and concise description of any alternative solutions or features you've considered.

+**Additional context**
+Add any other context or screenshots about the feature request here.